docker/docs/docker-for-azure/upgrade.md

 ## Prerequisites

  * We recommend only attempting upgrades of swarms with at least 3 managers.
-A 1-manager swarm may not be able to maintain quorum during an upgrade.
+A 1-manager swarm can't maintain quorum during an upgrade.
  * You can only upgrade one version at a time.
 Skipping a version during an upgrade is not supported.
  * Downgrades are not tested.
  * Upgrading across channels (`stable`, `edge`, or `testing`) is not supported.